alexbabits/ethernaut-solutions-hardhat/README.md

-## Overview
+## Overview and Setup
+- All 29 Ethernaut solutions with friendly explanations using hardhat.
+- `contracts` contains the `.sol` files with the hack contracts.
+The target contracts are also included, but commented out.
+Some solutions can be done more easily through the console.
+- `scripts` contains the hardhat scripts to deploy and attack the target contracts.
+Some only require deployment.
-Ethernaut solutions using hardhat. `npm install` to install dependencies, then `npx hardhat init` to setup hardhat.
+- `npm install` to install dependencies (hardhat, hardhat toolbox, dotenv, openzeppelin contracts).
+Then `npx hardhat init` to setup empty JavaScript hardhat project if needed.

 ### Hello Ethernaut - 00
 1. Goal: Just an introduction to the website getting familiar with the syntax and operations.
-2. Methodology: Play with the consol, calling various properties of the contract and following the steps.
+2. Methodology: Play with the console, calling various properties of the contract and following the steps.
 3. Lessons: You can query things about the deployed vulnerable contract in the console.
 When you click 'get instance', it deploys your very own instance of that vulnerable/target smart contract to the sepolia network (If that's what your metamask is on).
 If you think you've solved a problem, `submit instance` button has the site check the status of your deployed vulnerable/target smart contract, and if it matches what the end result is, then you passed!